dmark/auth0-cli-utilities/README.md

 # auth0-cli-utilities
 Random Auth0 command line tools.
+Most of these use the Client Crednetials grant to authorize access to your tenant's Management API.
+This can be dangerous!
+Always minimize the scopes you have assigned to your application, and *always* check what tenant you are currently pointing at in your `.env` file.

 ## Setup

+### virtualenv & Auth0 Python SDK
 These tools use the [Auth0 Python SDK](https://github.com/auth0/auth0-python).
 Start with the usual [virtualenv](https://virtualenv.pypa.io/en/latest/#) stuff.